cheddarhd/E06a-Bullets/README.md

 self.player.kill() will remove the player sprite. .kill() can be (similarly) used to remove any sprite.

 As always, let me know if you have any questions.

+This was a cool excercise that shows us the basics of the shooting in space shooter that we will be making.
+This is a great thing to practice when working on the space shooter because I didn't know how the bullets worke.